shabbirvividads/tauch-terminal/wp-content/themes/tauchterminal/readme.txt

 License: GPLv3
 License URI: http://www.opensource.org/licenses/GPL-3.0

-Tauch Terminal Bootstrap by XtremelySocial is a modern, fully responsive, "flat" style theme
+Tauch Terminal Bootstrap by Nessie is a modern, fully responsive, "flat" style theme

 == DESCRIPTION ==

-Tauch Terminal Bootstrap by XtremelySocial is a modern, fully responsive, "flat" style theme with a nice color palette, big full-width images, and full-width colored sections.
+Tauch Terminal Bootstrap by Nessie is a modern, fully responsive, "flat" style theme with a nice color palette, big full-width images, and full-width colored sections.
 It automatically adapts for desktops, tablets, and phones.

 It is based on the standard WordPress starter theme (_S) and the Twitter Bootstrap CSS framework.
 The theme was inspired by the HTML/CSS themes from Blacktie.co and color schemes from Designmodo.com’s flat UI.